What Bench Plane’s do I need.

 This is considered a jack plane.
 Patrick Gore states “A wider and heavier jack plane for rougher work.
 These make good planes for preparing broad areas such a truing panels”.

 This also is a beast of a smoother.
 Its big and its heavy.
 It not a good place to start with for smoothing, but if you do big work, this is for you.
-Also if you do some wide pieces, it finds itself useful.
+Also if you do some wide pieces, you will find it useful.

 Probably the most popular jointer.
 Its reasonably sized for most woodworkers to handle, yet long enough for most jointing needs.